All Episodes

 It is true.

-Uh, and so that was that was the first thing that I was made aware of, and I immediately wanted to wait before I spoke.
+And so that was the first thing that I was made aware of.

-but there's no way anyone reading her articles would know that all of her research, you know, follows the theme of my uh award-winning book that won three national prizes, cited numerous law court uh cases cited by the US Supreme Court, she uh should have engaged the work, even to refute it uh and disagree with it because we did disagree, she didn't do that.
+And I noticed that her research followed the themes of my book, but without really engaging my book, like she will have one citation in her bibliography, but there's no way anyone reading her articles would know that all of her research, you know, follows the theme of my award-winning book that won three national prizes, cited numerous lower court cases, cited by the U.S. Supreme Court.

-She didn't acknowledge that her work on minority representation uh was work that really followed my work that was considered seminal.
+She didn't acknowledge that her work on minority representation was work that really followed my work that was considered seminal.

-I mean, she's the president of what is supposed to be one of the most prestigious universities in the country, and they have multiple instances of of plagiarism.
+I mean, she's the president of what is supposed to be one of the most prestigious universities in the country, and they have multiple instances of plagiarism.

-Um how does any any college president survive that on its uh uh just on its own?
+How does any college president survive that on its just on its own?

-Sean the they can't uh uh normally, but let me tell you this.
+But let me tell you this.

 She never met the standards for tenure at an Ivy League institution.

-As far as I can see, she does not have any books and all her research is derivative of my research.
+As far as I can see, she does not have any books, and all her research is derivative of my research.

-And it's not plagiarism in in the sense that she copied passages from my book, but I would argue that her whole research agenda really grew out of work that I had done back in the nineteen nineties, and this is how it hurts people like me.
+And it's not plagiarism in the sense that she copied passages from my book, but I would argue that her whole research agenda really grew out of work that I had done back in the 1990s.

-In academia, your statue, uh everything about how you are accorded respect comes from the number of citations you have.
+In academia, your statue, everything about how you are accorded respect comes from the number of citations you have.

 And I don't just blame her.